EugeneButusov/kickstart/README.md

 Kickstart codebase also supports ability to create a user without any authentication, get/update authorized user's profile based on passed credentials, get/list/update/delete any user for users having `role === Role.Admin`.
-For more details, please refer to OpenAPI documentation.
+For more details, please refer to OpenAPI docs (section `users`).

 ## Role-based access control

-This boilerplate contains integrated RBAC with the following basic `Role` structure, which can be assigned to a user:
+Kickstart contains integrated RBAC with the following basic `Role` structure, which can be assigned to a user:

 ```typescript
 export enum Role {